Brainchip-Inc/akida_examples/doc/user_guide/akida_models.rst

 --------

-Brainchip akida_models package is a model zoo that offers a set of pre-built akida compatible models (e.g Mobilenet or VGG), pretrained weights for those models and training scripts.
+Brainchip akida_models package is a model zoo that offers a set of pre-built akida compatible models (e.g Mobilenet, VGG or AkidaNet), pretrained weights for those models and training scripts.

 See the `model zoo API reference
 <../api_reference/akida_models_apis.html#model-zoo>`_ for a complete list of the